 Probably the most influential gig of my life .’

 My own memories of the gig were being right down the front.
 This time not just loving every minute of a Stone Roses gig but also thinking ’we did this!’.
-Pretty unbeatable to be honest.
+That was a pretty great feeling.

-Russell Heath, another Our Price friend was there too, smoking a cigarette (those were the days!).
+Russell Heath, another Our Price friend was there too, smoking while watching the band.
 Ian took the cigarette from him, held it for a while, had a couple of puffs and handed it back, mid song.
-Luckily no one was wearing glasses….

 I’ve asked a few people who were there that night for any memories they might have.
 Dave Driscoll who is the man responsible for loads of Buzz Club live recordings (but sadly not that night!) said,